-Remarkably, population estimates for the most parsimonious models differed between 10% and 28% when compared with the estimates from the null models that consider flat density, no effect of covariates on detection probability and uniform ranging patterns.
+Remarkably, population estimates for the most parsimonious models differed between 10xx% and 28xx% when compared with the estimates from the null models that consider flat density, no effect of covariates on detection probability and uniform ranging patterns.
 Failing to use covariates and non-Euclidean movement parameters in modelling snow leopard density seemingly biased the results for all the three study areas (Table 2), which is similar to the expected outcomes as reported by Sutherland et al (XX).

-Mean snow leopard densities ranged between 0.67 (95% CI = 0.59-0.96) per 100 km2 in the unprotected, to 1.17 (95% CI = 0.83-2.35) per 100 km2 in the strictly protected, and xx (95% CI = xx-xx) per 100 km2 in the partially protected study area. the .
-We use information theoretic approach to reflect upon the differences between the three study areasindicating no .
-The best model selected based on AICc indicated that ruggedness aeddensity and non-uniform ranging patterns uniformly differently across the three study areas (Fig 4a), and that presence of waterholes also had different effects on each of the three study areas (Table 1).
-Incidentally, snow leopards in Noyon, which was sampled during the winter, showed only marginal affinity for waterholes.
+Mean snow leopard densities in the three study areas ranged between 0.xx (95% CI = 0.xx-0.xx) per 100 km2 in the unprotected, to xx (95% CI = xx-xx) per 100 km2 in the strictly protected, and xx (95% CI = xx-xx) per 100 km2 in the partially protected study area.
+However these differences also reflect the spatial extent of the quality of the snow leopard habitat available to snow leopards in each of the study areas.
+We use information theoretic approach to reflect upon the differences between the three study areas.
+The models with density estimates as a function of habitat and study area did not rank high among our candidate model sets, thus indicating no differences in the true densities between the three study areas (Table XX AIC).
+Comparing all three study areas, the best model selected based on AICc indicated that ruggedness affected density and non-uniform ranging patterns uniformly across the three study areas (Fig 4a).
+(Table 1).

 Discussion

 Snow leopard is a habitat specialist and mountain ranges such as the ones in South Gobi provide a highly structured habitat to the species.
 They tend to prefer rugged habitats and avoid plain terrain in Gobi.
 A model that assumes uniform space usage cannot incorporate this preference.
-Telemetry data indicates no effect of altitude in Gobi, which varies between 900 and 2100xx meters above MSL.
-A recent publication (Johansson et al., 2016) from Tost (partially protected) reveal home range shapes that followed rugged mountain habitat.
+Telemetry data indicates no effect of altitude in Gobi, which varies between 900 and 2100xx meters above MSL across the region.
+A recent publication (Johansson et al., 2016) from Tost reveals home range shapes that followed rugged mountain habitat.
 Our results reflect a similar pattern, with the spatial distribution of snow leopards’ ranging patterns being non-uniform with a preference for rugged terrain for the three study areas in South Gobi.

 Field biologists also report preferences to certain micro-habitats by snow leopards for scraping and marking with urine (ref. xx), and these sites have been used for years to collect camera trapping and genetic data (e.g. ref.
 XX).
 Our camera trapping data also suggested possible affinity for sites with water-holes, especially during the summers.
 In our case in Gobi, we found strong support for models that used a binary variable for presence of water, and topography as the two covariates influencing the expected encounter rate at distance zero from an activity centre (λ0).
 Our results underscore that camera placement has a strong effect on the detection functions, primarily on λ0 rather than the range parameter (σ) in our case.
 Coefficients from the study area that was sampled during winter show negligible effect of waterholes on detection probability (Table 2), which can be explained by the availability of snow throughout the study area.